 Life is what happens to you while you’re busy making other plans.
 John Lennon

-Certainly many of us face challenging situations, but resistance only makes this harder.
+Certainly many of us face challenging situations, now more than ever, but resistance only makes this harder.
 It can turn pain into suffering.
 Taking each moment at a time enables us to be with whatever is happening.
-When we were in England, Ed was chatting with a nun named Avis.
+Ed was chatting with a nun named Avis.
 He said to her, “Some day we will all die and meet up in heaven.”
-And she replied, “Yeah, and we’ll look at each other and say, ‘What was that all about!’”
+And she replied, “Yeah, and we’ll look at each other and say, ‘What was that all about!'”

 Normally, we spend our time either living in what-could-have-been or what-might-have-been or if-only, or in the expectation of what-could-be or what-might-be.
 But constantly living in either the past or the future is like being in a dream, as it limits our capacity to be in the present, with what is happening now.
 No matter how much we try, plan, plot, arrange, have things to do, we still have no idea what will happen next.